whoward/docs/markdown/reference/sauce-connect.md

                                     be ignored.
     -v, --verbose                   Enable verbose debugging.
     -F, --fast-fail-regexps         Comma-separated list of regular
                                     expressions.
-Requests matching one
+Requests with URLs
-                                    of these will get dropped instantly
+                                    matching one of these will get
-                                    and will not go through the tunnel.
+                                    dropped instantly and will not go
+                                    through the tunnel.
     -i, --tunnel-identifier <id>    Don't automatically assign jobs to this tunnel.
 Jobs will use it only by explicitly providing the right